 In 1936, the ABOS published formal requirements for certification which stipulated that a candidate (a) must be a graduate of a medical school approved by the AMA Council of Medical Education and Hospitals, (b) must be of high ethical and professional standing, (c) must be duly authorized to practice medicine in the state or province of his residence, (d) must be a member of the AMA or other society approved by the AMA Council on Medical Education and Hospitals, (e) after 1938 must have three years of concentrated instruction in orthopaedic surgery approved by and acceptable to the ABOS, and (f) must have had two years further experience in the actual practice of orthopaedic surgery and also have knowledge of the basic medical sciences related to orthopaedic surgery.
 Thus, the first formal educational standards were established for orthopaedic surgery in the United States.

-Directors of the ABOS are elected by closed ballot from slates proposed by the AMA Council on Medical Education, the AOA and the AAOS.
+Directors of the ABOS are elected by closed ballot from slates proposed by the AMA Council on Medical Education, the AOA, and the AAOS.
 Each organization nominates individuals in two of every three years.
-Thus, each year two new directors are elected to the ABOS and two are retired.
+Thus, each year two new Directors are elected to the ABOS and two Senior Directors rotate off the Board.

-Originally the ABOS consisted of nine directors - three from each of the nominating organizations.
+Originally the ABOS consisted of nine Directors - three from each of the nominating organizations.
 In 1960, the Board was increased to 12 active members using the nominating process as stated above.
-In the 1980s, the Board changed its bylaws so that directors who completed six years of service could remain on for an additional three years as a Senior Director.
+In the 1980s, the Board changed its bylaws so that Directors who completed six years of service could remain on for an additional three years as a Senior Director.
 In 2002, the Board voted to add a public member who is elected for a three-year term and can be reelected for an additional term of three years.
-A full complement of the Board consists of two directors-elect, 12 active directors, one active public director, and six senior directors.
-ABOS directors serve without compensation.
+A full complement of the Board consists of two Directors-elect, 12 Directors, one Public Director, and six Senior Directors.
+ABOS Directors serve without compensation.